Redmond Town Center: History

 The development was built in stages, with the town center, offices, and hotels built before the Bon Marché, as construction was officially finished by 2003.
 Three strip malls were connected to the development, Creekside Crossing along Redmond Way, a different center featuring Larry's, Cost Plus World Market, and Big 5 Sporting Goods, and a center including Zany Brainy, Bed Bath & Beyond, and other retail tenants.

 After three years of opening, Zany Brainy shuttered due to bankruptcy, and FAO Schwarz dissolved the company in December 2003.
 Months after closing, Petco announced that they were moving into the former space in 2004 from Bear Creek Village, a nearby shopping center, to Redmond Town Center.
 It later opened in 2004 in its new space.

 In 2005, as The Bon Marché was acquired by Macy's, the tenant was converted into Macy's.
 In 2008, Larry's Market shuttered as Haggen's bought the tenant and briefly converted it into a Top Food & Drug in 2008 that closed in 2010.
 In 2013, the tenant was converted into a 24-Hour Fitness.
 In 2011, due to the company going bankrupt, Borders closed all its locations, including Redmond.
 It was left vacant until 2016, when it was divided into multiple tenants, one being a Ducati dealership independently owned, a T-Mobile store opening, and an office building on the second floor.

 In 2010, Todai, a Japanese buffet, closed for an unknown reason.
 In August 2011, Haiku, another Japanese buffet, opened in its former space.

+In 2012, Desert Fire, a restaurant outside Redmond Town Center adjacent to Claim Jumpers since 2010, was demolished and a BJ’s Restaurant & Brewhouse opened in its place in 2013.